Why Your Dog Comes Back Stressed From Boarding (And What Actually Helps)

 Nothing happened at the groomer.
 What happened was the boarding facility.

-Groomers across Orange County see this pattern all the time: dogs who return from a kennel stay visibly changed.
+Groomers across Orange County sometimes see this pattern: some dogs return from a stressful boarding stay visibly changed.
 More reactive.
 Harder to handle.
 Skin flared up, coat dull, muscles tense.
 The groomer didn't cause it — they're just the first one to work with the dog after the stress window.

 If you've ever wondered why your dog isn't quite themselves after a boarding stay, here's what's actually going on.